Rattlesnake Ridge

 • Rye carbohydrate average = 75-76%

 As you can see, there are significant differences.
-Corn is almost entirely carbohydrates (sugars, starches).
-These are digested rapidly and provide quick energy.
+Corn is almost entirely carbohydrates (sugars, starches), making it the most effective at promoting acidosis.
+These carbohydrates are digested rapidly and provide quick energy.
 Unless your llamas are working hard, this is generally undesirable.
 Pasture potatoes convert it to fat.
-Oat, OTOH, is much lower in carbohydrates and higher in protein and fats.
+Oat, on the other hand, is much lower in carbohydrates and higher in protein and fats.
 This is better than corn for underweight animals to put on body mass.
 It is also better for parasite resistance.
 Studies have shown that high protein diets vs. high carbohydrate diets help somewhat in reducing parasite load.
+Be aware that rye can contain endotoxins that are harmful to llamas.

 Send mail to RRR with questions or comments about this web site.